hadewhurst/hadewhurst.github.io/school_proj.md

 My team decided to go ahead with a radial engine design with the three solenoids positioned at 120 degrees to one another all connected to the same crank on the crank shaft.
 We designed and modeled the engine in SolidWorks and then spend time ordering parts, 3D printing parts, and manufacturing parts in the machine shop.

 Once the hardware was designed we had to do the electrical design with the simple user interface of an on off switch as well as a simple power jack to plug the 12V power supply into.
 We used three MOSFET transistors to direct the current to the desired solenoids at the right time as well as an LCD screen and a photogate to know when to fire which solenoid.
 The "brains" behind the engine was Arduino which was the third part of this project.
 The code was designed and tested to run the engine and print the rpm of the flywheel on the LCD screen.
 Our engine's max speed is 790 rpm.
+Click [here](/assets/Engine_Video.mov) to see a video of the running engine!

 **Solar Tracker Project**